Arrivals; Departures

 Gare du Nord train station

-To Maastricht
+Train from Paris To Maastricht

 Arriving in Brussels with minutes to spare, we sprinted (as much as one can spring with heavy bags in tow), to catch our next train.
 What did that station look like?
 Neither of us can comment as our focus was on one foot in front of the other.

-We made it just in time, and had one more stop between us and Maastricht.
-We had never been to Liège before and walked slowly off the train, mouths-agape, upon our arrival.
+We made it just in time and had one more stop between us and Maastricht.
+We had never been to Liège before and walked slowly off the train, mouths agape, upon our arrival.

 The station is a marvel.
-Finished less than a decade ago, it is made of steel, glass, and white concrete, contorted overhead in a giant wave that leave striking layers of shade on the platforms below.
+Finished less than a decade ago, it is made of steel, glass, and white concrete, contorted overhead in a giant wave that leaves striking layers of shade on the platforms below.
 The luminous sunny day ensured we walked in a Matrix-inspired world.
-Below the platforms is a buzz of commercial activity; I enjoyed coffee with trains zipping over my head while Pete ran around with the camera, furiously capturing what he could with the half hour available before our next train.
+Below the platforms is a buzz of commercial activity; I enjoyed coffee with trains zipping over my head while Pete ran around with the camera, furiously capturing what he could with the half-hour available before our next train.

 Maastricht is not on many people’s ‘list’ but when sketching out our trip we both felt compelled to return.
-It would serve as the perfect rest-stop between friend visits.
+It would serve as the perfect rest stop between friend visits.

 The small train station, so many years later, was quiet and entirely familiar, but the walk down the main street to our accommodation was not.
 It was busier than we remembered; much more happening than we remembered.
 Across from our apartment, Pete procured the best Indonesian food we have had in a while, and then the best Thai the following day.
 (Don’t worry – snacks consisted of bitterballen and stroopwafel – we did indulge in the local cuisine as well.)
 It had grown in both activity and diversity, yet still felt as comfortable as it always had.